amticianelli/superbidpoc/README.md

 # Business case
-* Automate invoinces validation by using LLM
+* Automate invoice validation by using LLM for OCR extraction
+* Once the data is extracted, call external functions to enhance the data and validate the company
 * Document Intelligence and Custom Vision are not having a good result when checking random invoices

 ![Image Description](https://github.com/amticianelli/superbidpoc/blob/main/img/image.png)